 “I love my job,” Louise Kennedy begins.
 Her job is teaching American Literature, British Literature, and AP Language and Composition at a private school in Florida.
 “I am always looking for a way to give more to my students.”
 She found it when a School of Letters postcard showed up in her mailbox.
 “At the time I was lamenting how impossible getting my MA would be,” she explains.
 “I am a single mother, I don’t live near a university, and I don’t have time to balance family, work and getting a degree without sacrificing quality in all three areas.
 Sewanee was the perfect solution.
 I do have time in my summers, and Sewanee is an ideal place to be with my children.”
 But it isn’t just about the degree, Louise continues; “It’s about getting a really good one.
 There’s no substitute for being in a classroom with an amazing professor and outstanding peers.
 I genuinely go back to work with a refreshed ability to bring something important to the classroom.”
 Of course there’s more to Sewanee than the classroom experience, and Louise will be glad to tell you how her smart and witty SOL friends have enlivened her Facebook news feed--and how she can subsist for whole summers on the hummus, feta and olive sandwiches at the local coffee house.
 And don’t get her started on the Master’s thesis she’s been researching in Scotland and the US; she’s pretty passionate about eighteenth-century novelist Tobias Smollett and will give you an earful.
 “Sewanee’s the best thing I’ve ever done for myself,” she says.
 “I tell people that all the time.”

 “I’ve had a lot of jobs,” says MFA Candidate Luke Padgett.
 That’s an understatement: trained as a geologist, Luke has repaired cell towers, crewed support teams for field scientists on four continents, and shot video for ad agencies and magazines.
 Since 2003 he’s also been directing his own documentary films.
 He enrolled in the School of Letters “to get back into a place that valued stories and applied the pressure I needed to push toward gathering and writing more.”
 Luke wants to explore the connections he finds between nonfiction writing and documentary film.
 “The focus on story structure gathered from reality works for both video and writing,” he says, “but stepping outside the visual medium is a great way to gain perspective.”
-He’ll have a chance to test that idea this winter, when he’ll be shooting a documentary in the remote Chatham Islands, a rocky archipelago about 300 miles south of New Zealand.
-This time he’ll be bringing back more than video footage: “I plan to take notes so I can bring them to the nonfiction workshop next summer.
+Two winters ago he shot a documentary in the remote Chatham Islands, a rocky archipelago about 300 miles south of New Zealand.
+The story resulted in the film Hallowed Isles, which was screened at the International WIldlife Film Festival in Missoula.
+This past winter he turned his lens to whale ecology in Canada's Great Bear Fjordland.
+He always brings back more than video footage: “I always take notes so I can bring them to the nonfiction workshop each summer.
 The best stories,” he has learned, “are happening all day, everywhere.”

 After college Kathryn thought she was going to be a journalist and was well on her way, interning and writing for such publications as The Washington Monthly and Newsweek.
 But when a personal essay she published in The New York Observer caught the interest of an editor at a Young Adult publishing house, her career plans changed.
 She is now the author of three YA novels, The Debutante; The Lost Summer; and Pizza, Love, and Other Stuff that Made Me Famous.
 In 2012 she co-launched a teen fiction packaging company, where she is a developmental editor.